 As Deaf people pursue new fields, enter new professions and take on diverse careers, the need for qualified interpreters continues to grow.
 American Sign Language (ASL)/English interpreting continues to be a burgeoning career path.

-Ohlone College ASL-English Interpreter Preparation Program (IPP) graduates have filled positions in community, educational and business settings which require interpreters or interpreter Supervisors.
-Some graduates choose to continue their education and pursue degrees in Counseling, Social Work, Deaf Education or other fields of study which incorporate their skills gained in the IPP.
+Ohlone College ASL-English Interpreter Preparation Program (IPP) graduates have filled positions in community, educational and business settings which require interpreters or interpreter supervisors.
+Some graduates choose to continue their education and pursue degrees in Counseling, Social Work, Deaf Education or other fields of study which incorporate skills gained in the IPP.

 Qualities of Interpreters

 The goal of an interpreter is to make communication as complete as possible between both Deaf and hearing people.
 Conversational fluency in ASL does not necessarily qualify a person to be an interpreter.

 Professional training is vital so that interpreters learn to convey the thoughts, feelings, words, attitudes and meaning of the messages presented, whether those messages are spoken English, ASL or other modes of signed communication.
 Interpreters strive to be both bilingual and bicultural.

 Because the interpreting profession serves a population with varied communication needs and language proficiencies, interpreters must be extremely versatile so that they can meet the challenges that arise in interpreted situations.

 These qualities are essential for a student to possess before beginning interpreter preparation:

 - Strong interest in people